2.5.11 Provisions:

 For the purpose of the Company's capital management, capital includes issued equity attributable to the equity shareholders of the Company, Liability Component of compound financial instrument (CFI), security premium and all other equity reserves.
 The primary objective of the Company's capital management is that it maintains an efficient capital structure and maximize the shareholder value.
 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 The Company includes within net debt, interest bearing loans and borrowings, less cash and cash equivalents, other bank balances.

-As required by Ind AS 116 ‘Lease’ the company has recognised “right of use” assets which have been amortized over the term of lease.
+As required by Ind AS 116 'Lease' the company has recognized "right of use” assets which have been amortized over the term of lease.
 Further, finance cost in respect of corresponding lease liabilities has been measured and considered in these financial statement

 The Company applied the exemption not to recognize Right-of-use assets and liabilities for leases with less than 12 months of lease term on the date of initial application.

 Depreciation charge for Right-of-use assets is included under depreciation and amortization expense in the Statement of Profit and Loss.
-Further, to above, the Company has certain lease arrangement on short term basis, expenditure on which has been recognised under line item “Rent” under Other expenses.
-The effect of adoption of Ind AS 116 'Leases’ is not material on the profit before tax, profit for the year and earnings per share.
+Further, to above, the Company has certain lease arrangement on short term basis, expenditure on which has been recognized under line item "Rent” under Other expenses.
+The effect of adoption of IND AS 116 'Leases' is not material on the profit before tax, profit for the year and earnings per share.

-(v) Previous year figures have been recasted/regrouped/rearranged wherever necessary to make them comparable with
+(v) Previous year figures have been recasted/regrouped/rearranged wherever necessary to make them

-that of current year.
+comparable with that of current year.

 (vi) Additional Regulatory Information